Fully Loaded Baked Potato Soup – Instant Pot

 For a full list of ingredient amounts and instructions, please scroll down to the recipe card.

-1. Set the Instant Pot to Saute – Medium.
-About 20 minutes is fine.
-When the IP is hot, add the bacon and sautee until crispy.
-Set half the bacon aside for garnishing.
+Set the Instant Pot to Sauté on Medium.
+About 20 minutes is fine for the setting.
+When the pot is hot, add the bacon and cook until it is crispy.
+Set half of the bacon aside for garnishing later.

-2. Add the onions, celery, and carrots to the IP and continue to saute until the onion is translucent – about 5 minutes.
-Pull the bacon-vegetable mixture out of the IP and set aside.
+Add the onions, celery, and carrots to the Instant Pot and continue sautéing until the onion is translucent, about 5 minutes.
+Remove the bacon and vegetable mixture from the pot and set it aside.

-3. Add the chicken broth to the IP, along with 4 cups of diced potatoes and salt.
-Cook on High Pressure for 15 minutes.
-Natural release for 5 minutes then manual release.
+Add the chicken broth and 1 teaspoon of salt to the Instant Pot along with the remaining raw potatoes.
+You will need about 4 cups of diced potatoes.
+Attach the lid and cook on High Pressure for 15 minutes.
+Let the pressure release naturally for 5 minutes, then carefully release the remaining pressure.

-6. Add the milk, diced baked potatoes, and milk or cream to the soup mixture.
-Set the pot to Sautee – High – and bring the mixture back to boil.
-Season with salt and pepper.
+Add the milk and the diced baked potatoes to the soup mixture.
+Set the Instant Pot to Sauté on High and bring the soup back to a gentle boil.
+Season with salt and pepper to taste.

 Chef Jenn’s Tips